-Our business derives its net revenue from fees earned through the delivery of qualified leads, inquiries, clicks, calls, applications, or customers and, to a lesser extent, display advertisements, or impressions.
+Our business derives its net revenue from fees earned through the delivery of qualified clicks, leads, inquiries, calls, applications, or customers and, to a lesser extent, display advertisements, or impressions.
 Through a vertical focus, targeted media presence and our technology platform, we are able to deliver targeted, measurable marketing results to our clients.

-Our two largest client verticals are financial services and education.
-Our financial services client vertical represented 70%, 62% and 52% of net revenue in fiscal years 2018, 2017 and 2016.
-Our education client vertical represented 19%, 24% and 30% of net revenue in fiscal years 2018, 2017 and 2016.
-Our other client vertical, consisting of home services and business-to-business technology, represented 11%, 14% and 18% of net revenue in fiscal years 2018, 2017 and 2016.
+Our financial services client vertical represented 73%, 70% and 62% of net revenue in fiscal years 2019, 2018 and 2017.
+Our education client vertical represented 15%, 19% and 24% of net revenue in fiscal years 2019, 2018 and 2017.
+Our other client vertical, consisting of home services and business-to-business technology, represented 12%, 11% and 14% of net revenue in fiscal years 2019, 2018 and 2017.
 We generated the majority of our revenue from sales to clients in the United States.